MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 #### Status bar

 <!-- why is this desirable, what kinds of changes for example, does this mean programmatically monitor? -->
 A status bar is located in the bottom left of the page and displays the state of the webpage being displayed.
-In WebView2 you can enable/disable the status bar, get the text in the status bar and find out when the status bar text has changed.
+In WebView2 you can enable/disable the status bar, get the text in the status bar, and find out when the status bar text has changed.

 <!--
 See also: